Alabama Medicaid Long Term Care Programs, Benefits & Eligibility Requirements

 Functional Requirements

-The functional, or medical, criteria for Home and Community Based Service (HCBS) Waivers through Alabama Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that can only be provided in a nursing home.
+The functional, or medical, criteria for Home and Community Based Service (HCBS) Waivers through Alabama Medicaid is needing a Nursing Facility Level of Care (NFLOC), which means the applicant requires the kind of full-time care that is normally associated with a nursing home.
 To determine if the Nursing Facility Level of Care requirement is for HCBS Waivers, the state uses the Alabama Home and Community Based Program Assessment (HCBS-1) form.
-This assessment takes into consideration the applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications), as well as cognitive ability.
+This assessment takes into consideration the applicant’s ability to complete the Activities of Daily Living (mobility, bathing, dressing, eating, toileting) and the Instrumental Activities of Daily Living (such as shopping, cooking, cleaning and taking medications), as well as their cognitive ability.

 Alabama Aged, Blind, and Disabled Medicaid Eligibility Criteria